kullesta/proxy-server/README.md

-# proxy-server
-This is a proxy server for windows and linux.
-You can have username and password.
-You can also block websites and use ip_blacklist ip_whitelist for clients

 # Proxy Server

 This project is a small proxy server implementation that works on both Windows and Linux.

 ## Features

-- Supports username/password authentication for proxy clients
+- Supports username/password authentication for proxy clients (can be enabled/disabled)
 - Supports IP whitelist and blacklist for client access control
 - Supports wildcard IP patterns like `*.*.*.*`, `192.*.*.*`, `192.0.*.*`, `192.0.0.*`, `46.15.*.*`
 - Periodically enforces whitelist/blacklist rules on connected clients